Gamadril/I2C-Tiny-USBasp/README.md

 - Bridge the JP2 `Self program` pins of the target USBasp device
 - Connect another USBasp device (as programmer) to the target board
-- Put the pragrammer USBasp into USB port of your PC
+- Put the programmer USBasp into USB port of your PC
 - run `make flash` from `firmware` subfolder to flash firmware.hex to the target USBasp
 - remove JP2 `Self program` bridge